cuhHub/Noir/docs/api-reference/noir/built-ins/classes/task.md

 ```
 Sets whether or not this task is repeating.

-If repeating, the task will be triggered every Task.Duration seconds.
+If repeating, the task will be triggered repeatedly as implied.

 If not, the task will be triggered once, then removed from the TaskService.